Level 3 – Animal Management

 Focusing upon the major principles and practices of animal care and welfare, from managing a pet shop or grooming dogs to caring for exotic animals, you will be able to start or build on a career in the Animal Care Industry.
 You may have some experience in animal care or have gained your Level 2 qualification.
 You want to develop the skills to be a more senior worker or manager, or to prepare for higher-level training.
 You'll gain an in-depth insight into the techniques and science of animal management.
 You will cover topics including animal biology, husbandry and animal nutrition.
 You'll also gain plenty of practical experience in your choice of skills, from wildlife surveys to animal training.
 Learning will be through practical sessions, group discussions, research and assignments.

-Learners may go onto Higher Education as this qualification has UCAS points (varies depending on final grade achieved).
+Year Two achievers may go onto Higher Education to study a degree, as this qualification has UCAS points (varies depending on final grade achieved).

 Monday, Tuesday, two other week days, plus one day at the weekend.